phalcon-kit/docs/docs/core/router.md

 and intuitive.
 Localized routes add an extra layer of flexibility, allowing each module to respond to different language settings in a seamless manner.

-For the each module, the following routes illustrate how Zemit configures both standard and localized routes for a specific module:
+For the each module, the following routes illustrate how Phalcon Kit configures both standard and localized routes for a specific module:

 === "Module: `frontend`"